 Past due but not impaired balances are less than 90 days outstanding.
-No Non-performing balances (2016: SR 90 million) were outstanding for more than 360 days and hence no allowance for doubtful receivables was made by FALCOM as of 31 December 2017.
+No Non-performing balances (2017: SR Nil) were outstanding for more than 360 days and hence no allowance for doubtful receivables was made by FALCOM as of 31 December 2018.

-An assessment was carried out at the balance sheet date to determine whether there is any objective evidence that a specific financial asset or a group of financial assets may be impaired.
-A provision for impairment against available for sales investment amounting to SAR 11.064 million was recognized by the Company as of 31 December 2017 (2016: SAR 48.7 million).
+An assessment was carried out at the balance sheet date to determine whether there is any objective and subjective evidence that a specific financial asset or a group of financial assets may be impaired.
+No provision for impairment against available for sales investment was recognized by the Company as of 31 December 2018 (2017: SAR 11.064 million).